Introspectively Envy-Free and Efficient Allocation of Indivisible Mixed Manna: The Augmenting Tree Algorithm

+The following proposition will be used in the analysis of the algorithm -- it directly follows from the fact that, in a rooted tree, no two distinct nodes can have a common child.\footnote{Indeed, two distinct nodes can have a common parent.} \begin{proposition} Let $i \in [n]$ be an agent in the rooted tree $R$, and let item $t \in \ch(i)$.
+If $t$ is a neighbor of an agent $a \in [n]$ (i.e., $t \in \Gamma(a)$), then necessarily $\pr(a) = t$ and $a \in \cho(i)$. \end{proposition}

-We begin by describing the \textsc{AugmentingForestProcedure} (\Cref{algo:augmenting-forest}). \textsc{AugmentingForestProcedure} takes as input a leveled allocation $\calS$ and the node $r \in [n]$, which as per our assumption satisfies, $p^+(S_i) < \tau$.
-We then root the tree in the forest $H$ (\Cref{lemma:H-is-forest}) containing the node $r$ at $r$ (\Cref{line:rooting-the-tree}); the parent of a node $i$ in this rooted tree is denoted by $\Pi(i)$ and we set $\Pi(r) = \emptyset$.
-In the main while loop of the \textsc{AugmentingForestProcedure}, we execute a tree traversal using a set $\calQ$, which is initialized to $\{r\}$ (\Cref{line:root-node-in-queue}).
-In each iteration of the while-loop, we process a node $i \in \calQ$, and at the end of the loop iteration we ensure that, $\widehat{S}_i$, the updated bundle of agent $i$, satisfies $p^+(\widehat{S}_i) \geq \tau$.
-To ensure that this condition is satisfied, we transfer items between agent $i$ and the agents which are the immediate descendants of agent $i$, these descendants are denoted by $a_{it}$ (\Cref{line:descendants-of-i}); we show that such a transfer is always possible in one of our key lemma, \Cref{lemma:forest-augmentation-existence}.
-If after this transfer, a descendant $a_{it}$ is left with a bundle satisfying $p^+(S_i) < \tau$, then we add $a_{it}$ to $\calQ$ (\Cref{line:ait-need-fixing}-\ref{line:adding-nodes-to-Q}), in order to process it and ensure that the final bundle of $a_{it}$ satisfies $p^+(\widehat{S}_{a_{it}}) \geq \tau$.
-Proceeding in the following manner, we ensure that in the final allocation $\widehat{\calS}$, we have $|\{j \in [n] \mid p^+(\widehat{S}_j) \geq \tau \}| > |\{j \in [n] \mid p^+(S_j) \geq \tau \}|$ and $\tau = \max_{j \in [n]} p(\widehat{S}_j) = \max_{j \in [n]} p(S_j)$, contradicting the fact that $\calS$ is leveled, thereby proving \Cref{theorem:leveled-allocation-is-fair-n-efficient}.\\
+We start the \textsc{AugmentTree Algorithm} by initializing the bundles $\widehat{S}_j = S_j$ for the agents $j$.
+Then, in the main while-loop of the \textsc{AugmentTree Algorithm}, we execute a tree traversal using a set $\calQ$, which is initialized to $\{r\}$ (\Cref{line:root-node-in-queue}).
+In each iteration of the while-loop, we process an arbitrary agent $i \in \calQ$.
+At the beginning of the while-loop iteration we have $p^+_i(\widehat{S}_i) < \tau$.
+Though, by the end of the loop iteration (by Line \ref{line:i-bulk-update}) we ensure that, $\widehat{S}_i$, the updated bundle of agent $i$, satisfies $p^+_i(\widehat{S}_i) \geq \tau$.
+To achieve this increase, we exchange items between agent $i$ and the agents in $\cho(i)$, i.e., between $i$ and its immediate descendants (see Line \ref{line:definition-of-X}).
+In our key lemma (\Cref{lemma:forest-augmentation-existence}), we prove that such an $p^+_i(\cdot)$-improving exchange of items between $i$ and agents in $\cho(i)$ is always possible.